Saccharin and Sodium Saccharin E954

-It is used in such products as soft drinks, tabletop sweeteners, baked goods, jams, chewing gum, canned fruit, candy, dessert toppings and salad dressings.
-Additionally, personal care products such as toothpastes, mouthwash, hygiene/cosmetic products, vitamins and pharmaceuticals contains Sodium Saccharin E954.
+It is used in such products as soft drinks, tabletop sweeteners, baked goods, jams, chewing gum, canned fruit, candy, dessert toppings, and salad dressings.
+Additionally, personal care products such as toothpaste, mouthwash, hygiene/cosmetic products, vitamins, and pharmaceuticals contain E954.

-The current availability of Sodium Saccharin and other low-calorie sweeteners, such as aspartame, acesulfame potassium, neotame and sucralose, allows manufacturers to utilize a “multiple sweetener approach” — using the most appropriate sweetener, or combination of sweeteners, for a given product.
-Blending a variety of low-calorie sweeteners provides products with increased stability, improved taste, lower production costs and more choices for the consumer.
+The current availability of E954 and other low-calorie sweeteners, such as aspartame, acesulfame potassium, neotame, and sucralose, allows manufacturers to utilize a “multiple sweetener approach” — using the most appropriate sweetener, or combination of sweeteners, for a given product.
+Blending a variety of low-calorie sweeteners provides products with increased stability, improved taste, lower production costs, and more choices for the consumer.

-Additionally, blending sodium saccharin e954 with one or more low calorie sweeteners can result in sweetness synergy (the resulting sweetness is greater than the sum of the sweetness of the individual sweeteners), which can decrease the total amount of sweetener.
+Additionally, blending E954 with one or more low calorie sweeteners can result in sweetness synergy (the resulting sweetness is greater than the sum of the sweetness of the individual sweeteners), which can decrease the total amount of sweetener.

 Sodium Saccharin E954 is stable when heated, even in the presence of acids, does not react chemically with other food ingredients, and stores well.
 In its acidic form, Saccharin is not particularly water-soluble.
-The form used as an artificial sweetener is usually its sodium salt, Sodium Saccharin.
-People restricting their dietary sodium intake sometimes use he calcium salt, Calcium Saccharin.
+The form used as an artificial sweetener is usually its sodium salt.
+People restricting their dietary sodium intake sometimes use calcium salt, Calcium Saccharin.

-What is the use of Sodium Saccharin in toothpaste?
+What is the use of E954 in toothpaste?

-Sodium Saccharin E954 is a sugar substitute for toothpaste, mouthwash, beverages, table-top sweeteners, confectionery, electro-plating and etc. From our observing, there are lot oftoothpaste that contains E954.
-The use quantity of sodium saccharin in toothpaste is more than 50% in its total consumption in the market.
+It is a sugar substitute for toothpaste, mouthwash, beverages, table-top sweeteners, confectionery, electro-plating and etc. From our observing, there is lot of toothpaste that contains E954.
+The use quantity in toothpaste is more than 50% of its total consumption in the market.

-Sodium saccharin E954 is intended to be used as a sweetener in feed and water for drinking for piglets, pigs for fattening and veal calves.
-The Panel on Additives and Products or Substances used in Animal Feed(FEEDAP) considers the proposed maximum use level of 150 mg sodium saccharin/kg feed as safe forcalves and pigs for fattening.
+It is intended to be used as a sweetener in feed and water for drinking for piglets, pigs for fattening and veal calves.
+The Panel on Additives and Products or Substances used in Animal Feed(FEEDAP) considers the proposed maximum use level of 150 mg/kg feed as safe for calves and pigs for fattening.

-For piglets (sucking and weaned piglets), a lower level of 100 mg sodium saccharin/kg complete feed is considered safe.
+For piglets (sucking and weaned piglets), a lower level of 100 mg/kg complete feed is considered safe.
 The corresponding maximum safe concentrations in water for drinking are 30 mg/L for piglets and 50 mg/L for pigs for fattening, respectively.

 Zero glycemic index and beneficial to diabetes

-It has a long history (more than 100 years) of safe use.
-Sodium Saccharin contributes no calories to the diet because human body cannot metabolized it.
+It has a long history (more than 100 years) of safe use and contributes no calories to the diet because the human body cannot metabolize it.
 (It is excreted in the same form it is ingested.)

 Does not contribute to tooth decay.
-It is also inexpensive when compare with second generation artificial sweeteners (aspartame and acesulfame k) and third generation artificial sweeteners (sucralose).
+It is also inexpensive when compared with the second generation artificial sweeteners (aspartame and acesulfame k) and the third generation artificial sweeteners (sucralose).

-Sodium Saccharin E954 is 500 times sweeter than sucrose.
+It is 500 times sweeter than sucrose.
 It has the ability to synergize the sweetening power of both nutritive and nonnutritive sweeteners, and its sweetening power is stable with heating.
 These factors make it an excellent food additive in manufactured products.
-During such blending of sweeteners, sodium saccharin can provide stability to maintain the product’s sweetness over a prolonged period of time.
+During such blending of sweeteners, it can provide stability to maintain the product’s sweetness over a prolonged period of time.
 It also has a long shelf life.

 As a tabletop sweetener, E954 is available in granular form (mostly 20-40 mesh and 40-80 mesh).

-Sodium Saccharin is useful for consumers who want to create lower-calorie, lower sugar versions of their favorite recipes.
-Because it is heat stable it is a good choice for use in cooking, baking and canning/preserving.
+It is useful for consumers who want to create lower-calorie, lower-sugar versions of their favorite recipes.
+Because it is heat stable it is a good choice for use in cooking, baking, and canning/preserving.
 Depending on the type of recipe, e951 may be used to replace 50-100 percent of the sugar without sacrificing taste or other aspects of palatability.

-In addition, the level of human consumption of sodium saccharin E954 is very small compared to the levels used in rat studies.
-Further, although past research found increased risk of bladder tumors in male rats ingesting high amounts of sodium saccharin, additional research has discovered that the mechanism by which the tumors developed was specific to male rats and does not apply in humans.
+In addition, the level of human consumption of is very small compared to the levels used in rat studies.
+Further, although past research found an increased risk of bladder tumors in male rats ingesting with high amounts, additional research has discovered that the mechanism by which the tumors developed was specific to male rats and does not apply in humans.

 The average user ingests less than one ounce of the sweetener each year.
 The following scientific data demonstrates its safety:

 Extensive research on human populations has established no association between sodium saccharin and cancer.
-More than 30 human studies indicated sodium saccharin’s safety at human levels of consumption.
+More than 30 human studies indicated it is safety at human levels of consumption.
 These studies include multiple generations of users.

-In 14 single-generation animal studies involving several species of animals, sodium saccharin did not induce cancer in any organ, even at exceptionally high dose levels.
+In 14 single-generation animal studies involving several species of animals, it did not induce cancer in any organ, even at exceptionally high dose levels.